dvn/swordpoc/dvn_client/README.md

 ###Setting up a config
 ------------------------
 You need a config.py file to run.
-In /swordpoc/dvn_client/src create config.py file and enter the following lines at the moment:
+In /swordpoc/dvn_client/src create config.py file and enter the following lines (at the moment):

 ```python